jlumpe/jlumpe-gambit-lab-nb/experiments/201013-overlap-clustering-analysis/Readme.md

 This experiment will try to dig into some of the overlapping groups of species in the newest 1.x database using some new hierarchical clustering and plotting tools I have developed for this purpose.
 The objective is to hopefully find a minimum set of changes to the database that will resolve the overlaps.

+## WARNING

+Added 210312:

+This experiment is based off of the overlaps found in `200722-detect-overlaps`, which had a mistake that resulted in a large number of false negatives.
+The output of this experiment should therefore be considered unreliable.

 ## Notebooks

 ### 201013-hclust-plotting-demo